Abandoned & Little-Known Airfields:

 McCormick was a successful local businessman who flew his own Fairchild 24 & Republic Seabee,

-and he would later become the operator of Staten Island airport.
+nd he would later become the operator of Staten Island Airport.

 With the United States' entry into the Second World War,